 \subsubsection{Lidar data format}

-\\ Every full revolution of the lidar is saved as a binary file \texttt{ouster/<timestamp>.bin} with the filename indicating the Unix time in nano-seconds.
+\\ Every full revolution of the lidar is saved as a binary file \texttt{ouster/<timestamp>.bin} with the filename indicating the Unix time in nanoseconds.
 Every lidar scan contains exactly $128 \times 2048$ lidar points sorted by laser (top to bottom) and time of acquisition.
-A single point is defined through a densely packed array of six 32-bit floating-point numbers \texttt{[x, y, z, t, reflectivity, near\_ir]} with \texttt{x}, \texttt{y} and \texttt{z} being the Euclidean coordinates in the front, left and up directions of the lidar itself, \texttt{t} $\in [0,10000000]$ being the nano-seconds since the start of the revolution, \texttt{reflectivity} $\in [0,255]$ being a measure of reflectivity of the surface that reflected the beam and \texttt{near\_ir} $\in [0,65535]$ being a measure of illumination.
+A single point is defined through a densely packed array of six 32-bit floating-point numbers \texttt{[x, y, z, t, reflectivity, near\_ir]} with \texttt{x}, \texttt{y} and \texttt{z} being the Euclidean coordinates in the front, left and up directions of the lidar itself, \texttt{t} $\in [0,10000000]$ being the nanoseconds since the start of the revolution, \texttt{reflectivity} $\in [0,255]$ being a measure of reflectivity of the surface that reflected the beam and \texttt{near\_ir} $\in [0,65535]$ being a measure of illumination.
 The points of a lidar scan are ordered according to their beam of origin as well as their timestamp \texttt{t} within the scan.
-To fully preserve the structure of the scan, we included missing reflections through points containing all \texttt{nan} values.
+To fully preserve the structure of the scan, we included missing reflections through points containing all \texttt{NaN} values.